opencog/matrix/opencog/Design-object-atomese.md

 the triplet, given the left and right elements.
 But how?

-In the scheme matrix code, each object has methods, such as `get-left-elemet` and `get-right-element` and so on, that will obtain the needed item for the given matrix instance.
+In the scheme matrix code, each object has methods, such as `get-left-element` and `get-right-element` and so on, that will obtain the needed item for the given matrix instance.
 To do the same thing in Atomese, we need to have a way of specifying method names, and using them.